 Turn your new house into a home with our guide to setting up utilities in Belgium, including water, gas, and electricity.

 When relocating to Belgium, one of the first things you’ll need to do in your new home is to connect the utilities.
 This includes getting connected to electricity, gas, and water.
-You may also want to connect to TV, home phone, and broadband, so make sure you read our guide for more information.
+You may also want to connect to TV, home phone, and broadband in Belgium.

 Thankfully, setting up your utilities in Belgium is fairly straightforward and there are plenty of providers, options, and packages to choose from.
 Whether you’re buying, renting, or letting in the short-term, this helpful guide provides information on the following: